Materials Selection & Development for the Space Industry

 - Selection of specialized post-processing.

 Lucideon has extensive experience designing and developing new ceramic, polymer, and metal materials to meet end user applications.
-If your application requires properties that are beyond those which are currently available, we can work collaboratively with your internal teams to identify a technology pathway and lay out a roadmap for implementation into your products.
+If your application requires properties that are beyond those which are currently available, we can work with your team to tweak an existing alloy or if preferred develop a new alloy from scratch.
+We will work collaboratively with your internal teams to identify a technology pathway and lay out a roadmap for implementation into your products.

 - Assessing and troubleshooting weldability of modified or new metal alloys